Mapogo lion coalition: Kinky Tail's death

-Later that same night, a filming crew witnessed the four remaining younger Majingilane lions on the move.
-Two of them were exposed to Kinky Tail, who immediately charged on them all by himself.
-They ran with KT on their tail, and the remaining two Majingilane lions came up behind KT.
-Without the experience of being afraid of anything, Kinky Tail attacked all four of them by himself.
-Eventually on a dirt road, under a cloud of dust, the four Majingilanes had pinned down Kinky Tail.
+Later that same night of the death of the Majingilane male, a filming crew witnessed the four remaining younger Majingilane lions on the move.
+Four of them were exposed to Kinky Tail, who immediately charged on them all by himself.
+They ran with Kinky Tail on their tail, and the remaining two Majingilane lions had veered off only to come up behind Kinky Tail.
+Eventually on a dirt road, under a cloud of dust, Kinky Tail bowled over Dark Mane leaving Scarnose hesitant, the 2 remaining Majingilanes caught up and helped pin down Kinky Tail.
 The four males immediately started to bite and rip apart Kinky Tail.
 One lion was biting at his neck, another at his back; the third bit off Kinky Tail's testicles and genitalia.
-The Majingilanes managed to successfully snap Kinky Tail's spine, thus immobilizing him and leaving him with zero chance of survival.
-Mr. T eventually arrived and attempted to rescue and fight off the Majingilanes, but was outnumbered and outmaneuvered and forced to flee.
-Two Majingilanes attempted to track Mr. T, but were unsuccessful and returned to kill Kinky Tail.
+The Majingilanes managed to successfully snap Kinky Tail's spine, his 3 legs being dislocated/broken and a hole roughly the size of a thumb breaking his orbital socket, thus immobilizing him and leaving him with no chance of survival.
+Mr. T eventually arrived, (where he had been only the rangers can answer as he was photographed with Kinky Tail just before) and attempted to rescue and fight off the Majingilanes, but was outnumbered and outmaneuvered and forced to flee.
+Two Majingilanes attempted to track Mr. T, but were unsuccessful, later all 4 left the stricken Kinky Tail to chase Mr T, but they were again unsuccessful and returned to kill Kinky Tail.
 The four lions had started eating most of Kinky Tail's hind legs and his entire tail.
-He was seen taking his last breath while being eaten alive.
-During the altercation, Mr. T attempted again to save his brother.
+It took them 20 minutes before he was seen taking his last breath while being eaten alive.

+Mr. T and his brothers reunited

+After the death of his brother, Mr. T headed back to the Tsala pride, he encountered the Majingilanes again towards the end of June, again the Majingilanes couldn't kill him, 2 cubs were killed and some lionesses split with their cubs.
+Mr T headed West to return to the rest of the old coalition.
+Field guides were afraid the 4 would chase him off and kill him, but instead they welcomed him back and he managed to peacefully coexist with the other 4 again.
+However, soon after being accepted back, Mr. T began to start to track down, massacre, and eat 3 of his brothers cubs.
+His brothers did nothing to stop him and Mr. T quickly began mating with the ximhungwe females Then shortly after this, Pretty Boy disappeared from the coalition.
+The reason why is unknown, but it's thought he was either killed by poachers or the Majingilane.
+Around the end of November 2010, Rasta left the game reserve and was shot by locals shortly after, cutting the Mapogos down to just 3 members: Makulu (12), Scar (10) and Mr. T(9).